 Dr. McIver can be heard on a wide variety of recordings, including recent releases featuring music of Libby Larsen (Confessions, Yarlung Records, 2020) and Lawrence Moss (New Dawn, Innova, 2019), and recordings with the Peacherine Ragtime Society Orchestra (including Jazzin’ the Blues Away, Rivermont Records, 2019).
 Dr. McIver began her studies at Interlochen Arts Academy, and later received her Bachelor of Music Performance from McGill University in Montreal, Canada; Master of Music degree from the Royal Northern College of Music in Manchester, England; and Doctor of Musical Arts degree from the University of Maryland, College Park.

-Noelle has performed shows at the Tony Award® winning Signature Theatre, and in concerts with the Baltimore, Richmond, Annapolis, Lancaster, Fairfax, Maryland, Charlottesville, and Mid-Atlantic Symphony Orchestras, the National Philharmonic, United States Air Force Band, as well as with the orchestras of the Wolf Trap Opera Company, Washington Concert Opera, Maryland Lyric Opera, Opera Camerata of Washington, the Washington Chorus, Choral Arts Society of Washington, and the Washington National Cathedral Choral Society.
+She has performed with Mannheim Steamroller, the United States Air Force Band, in shows at the Tony Award® winning Signature Theatre, and concerts with the Baltimore Symphony Orchestra, Richmond Symphony, and National Philharmonic, as well as the Lancaster, Annapolis, Fairfax, Maryland, Charlottesville, and Mid-Atlantic Symphony Orchestras.
+She has also performed with the orchestras of the Wolf Trap Opera Company, Washington Concert Opera, Maryland Lyric Opera, Opera Camerata of Washington, the Washington Chorus, Choral Arts Society of Washington, and the Washington National Cathedral Choral Society.

-An Ohio native, Dr. Drewes grew up playing in the Columbus Youth Symphony, All-State Orchestra, and the Chamber Music Connection.
+An Ohio native, Noelle grew up playing in the Columbus Youth Symphony, All-State Orchestra, and the Chamber Music Connection.
 Noelle received her Bachelor of Music degree in oboe performance from the Ithaca College School of Music, including a semester of study at the Royal College of Music in London, England.
 She attended the University of Maryland for graduate school, earning both Master of Music and Doctor of Musical Arts degrees.
-Her main oboe teachers were Mark Hill, Paige Morgan, John Anderson, and Robyn Dixon-Costa, though she has also worked extensively with Nicholas Stovall, Jane Marvine, Eric Ohlsson, Randall Ellis, Robert Sheena, and Ralph Gomberg.
+Noelle has spent summers at the Pierre Monteux School, Brevard Music Center, Eastern Music Festival, and the Boston University Tanglewood Institute.
+Her main oboe teachers were Mark Hill, Paige Morgan, and Robyn Dixon-Costa.
+She has also worked extensively with Nicholas Stovall, Jane Marvine, John Anderson, Eric Ohlsson, Randall Ellis, Robert Sheena, and Ralph Gomberg.

 Aaron Scott is Assistant Professor of Clarinet at the Sunderman Conservatory of Music at Gettysburg College.
 He currently performs with The United States Army Band “Pershing’s Own” in historic Fort Myer, Virginia.
 Since arriving to the band, Scott has performed concerts, ceremonies, and master classes throughout the Washington, DC metro area and across the United States at notable halls such as the Kennedy Center, The Academy of Music, and Avery Fisher Hall at Lincoln Center.
 In addition to the Concert Band, he performs with The United States Army Wind Quintet.
 As one of the premiere chamber ensembles, the quintet performs frequently around the DC metro area, as well as colleges and universities around the nation.